George Pal and the End of the World

 Words To Live By

 The film shares other pieces of wisdom as well.
 Such as when Mike, a 10-year-old boy in the film, drops by Dr. Lao’s wagon late one night.
-Dissatisfied and bored with his life, Mike asks the elderly Chinese gentlemen for a job with his circus.
+Dissatisfied and bored with his life, Mike asks the elderly Chinese gentleman for a job with his circus.
 His request is turned down.

 In doing so, Tony Randall drops the accent, and with perfect clarity offers the following piece of advice.
 Courtesy of Charles Beaumont, it has a resonance all its own: